bluenviron/mediamtx/README.md

 go run .
 ```

-You can perform the entire operation inside Docker with:
+You can perform the entire operation inside Docker:

 ```
 make run